darkrider00/notes/notes/Burpsuite/Installation.md

 it will ask for a license

-paste the license key and clcik on manual activation
+paste the license key and click on manual activation

 click on copy request and paste the request in loader file and you will get a response you can copy that paste in response field and your burpusite license is successfully activated